Naomi Geller Lipsky - President

 Kate Brown - Education Chair

 Kate Brown is an East Coast-born Los Angeles-based gilder and artist.
 She learned from Society of Gilders teachers Jill London, Smith Coleman, Michael Gilbert, and Peter Miller.
 Until recently, she was in-house gilder at the Ota House frame shop in Los Angeles, serving museums, collectors, and artists, and working in close collaboration with conservators.
 She is now the owner of an independent gilding practice, Gilded Objects.
 As Education Chair Kate welcomes teachers and students, current and future, to be in touch.
 To see samples of her gilding work, see:www.cargocollective.com/gildedobjects or instagram: @gildedobjects.
 To see work in other media, see:katebrown.work.

 Barrie Lynn Bryant

 Barrie began designing and making picture frames for his wife's artworks in 1995 as a means to save money.
 When he discovered gilding in 1999, he broke open his piggy bank, spent all his savings on karat gold leaf and began gilding some of the frames for her art on his own.
-He has since shared much glory for this work by winning more than a hundred cash awards in juried art shows throughout the USA, winning two Individual Artist Professional Development Grants from Wyoming Arts Council for gilding, and maintained a rigorous and diverse exhibition, touring and events schedule.
+He has since shared much glory for his work by winning more than a hundred cash awards in juried art shows throughout the USA, winning three Individual Artist Professional Development Grants from Wyoming Arts Council for gilding, and maintaining a rigorous and diverse exhibition, touring and events schedule.
 He lives and works in Kirby, Wyoming.
 Find out more about Barrie at his WEBSITE.

 Leah Beth Fishman